SibaIssa/Decorators-in-Action/README.md

 I implemented the methods that is covered on SDwP course by using Python 3.8.

-You can open the src folder and find 5 .py files.
-Four files to solve main tasks and a 'main file' to test our tasks (I used 4 functions for testing process).
-You try it by yourself; just open the 'main file' and uncomment whatever you want.
+If you open the 'src' folder you will find five '.py' files.
+Four files to solve main tasks and a 'main.py' file to test our tasks (I used Four functions for testing process).
+You can try it by yourself; just open the 'main.py' file and uncomment whatever you want.